healme-app/ML-Repository/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-For any questions or issues, please open an issue on GitHub or contact the repository maintainer at your.email@example.com.
+For any questions or issues, please open an issue on GitHub.

 Thank you for using HealMe!
 We hope this application helps in making accurate and timely skin disease detections.